codecentric/hikaku/README.md

 Please refer to the list of [all features](docs/features.md).
 To check the feature support for each converter.

 ## Usage
-Hikaku uses built-in Kotlin assertions.
-That's why you always have to add the vm-argument `-ea` when you run the tests.

 Setting up a test with hikaku is very simple.
 You just instantiate the `Hikaku` class and provide an `EndpointConverter` for the specification and another one for the implementation.
 Optionally, you can also pass an instance of `HikakuConfig`.
 Check the list of options and default values of the [config](docs/config.md).
 Then you call `match()` on the `Hikaku` class.

 The match result will be send to a `Reporter` and the kotlin assertion is called afterwards so the test either succeeds or fails.